coder-alpha/Einthusan.bundle/README.md

 	- Mac/Linux:
         ~/Library/Application Support/Plex Media Server/Plug-ins
 - Restart PMS
-- Set paths to Python and Firefox in the channel preferences
+- Set paths to Python and Firefox in the channel preferences (not required if their paths are defined under system's env. variables)

 Known Issues
 ==============

-- None as of now.
+- Some Mac/Linux distributions of PMS have a SSL/TLS issue - to circumvent it use proxy connection option under channel prefs.
+Read more on the support thread mentioned above.

 Acknowledgements
 ==============